0

 – Martin Luther King, Jr.

 St Columba’s Heritage Farmstead is a working community farm.
 We are always delighted when members of the community wish to join in and help with the remodelling of the farm.
-We have had many enquires over the last few year from people, asking how they can get involved with the work.
-In response, we have created ‘monthly community volunteer days’, so that anyone wishing to get their hands dirty and join in the fun of transforming the farm, can come and get involved.
+We have had many enquires over the last few years from people, asking how they can get involved with the work.
+In response, we have created community volunteer days so that anyone wishing to get their hands dirty and join in the fun of transforming the farm, can come and get involved.

-So every last Saturday of the month, not including December, we shall meet and work together on revolutionising this 23 acre farm from a mono cropped oat and cattle farm, into a thriving hub of sustainability, conservation and proliferation of wildlife, and community life.
+So every Friday we meet and work together on revolutionising this 23 acre farm from a mono cropped oat and cattle farm, into a thriving hub of sustainability, conservation and proliferation of wildlife, and community life.

 What kind of activities you can expect to be involved with?